benmichael/BibleCommentary/commentary/books/old-testament/minor-prophets/fall-of-israel/hosea/hosea_2v9-13_the-sentence.md

 > **Leader's Note:** The key insight is that Israel's worship had become syncretistic—mixing Yahweh worship with Baal worship—and hypocritical, maintaining religious forms while living in covenant violation.
 God would rather have no worship at all than worship that is a lie.

 > **Uncomfortable thought:** There is an easy correlation with African Zionism, which we see all around us.
 But there is a far less comfortable correlation with us, as we sit here in our nice houses, swimming pools, cars.
-We mix worship of Yahweh with worship of materialism almost completely subcontiously.
+We mix worship of Yahweh with worship of materialism almost completely subconsciously.

 **11.** Verse 13 ends with three devastating words: "and forgot me."
 Not "rebelled against me" or "defied me"—but "forgot me."
 Is forgetting God worse than deliberately rejecting Him?
 What is the difference between active rebellion and slow drift?
 Which do you think is more common in your own experience, and in the church today?